ValentinVidecoq/Website/README.md

 # My Website

-This is the place where you can learn who I am and what I do
+This website is the place where you can learn who I am and what I do

 ## Technologies used
 - ASP.NET Core MVC